SBA Loans for Startups: The Essential Guide

 Most SBA lenders will require collateral for loans over $25,000.
 SBA guidelines state that loans over $350,000 should be “collateralized to the maximum extent possible.”

-Collateral requirements apply to Microloans as well.
+Collateral requirements also apply to Microloans.
 However, the SBA stipulates that a lack of collateral cannot be the sole reason for denying a loan.
-That being said, the more collateral you can provide, the more likely you will get approved since the lender takes less risk
+That being said, the more collateral you can provide, the more likely you will get approved, since the lender takes less risk

 Regardless, each business owner with a stake of 20% or greater is required to sign a personal guarantee on SBA loans.
 If you default on your loan, the lender or SBA can go after your personal assets to recoup their losses.